abbaspour/auth0-auth-js/packages/api-sdk/README.md

-The Auth0 API-SDK is a library that allows securing API's running on a JavaScript runtime.
+The `@auth0/server-sdk` library allows for securing API's running on a JavaScript runtime.

 Using this SDK as-is in your API may not be trivial, as it is designed to be used as a building block for building framework-specific SDKs.